 - by adapting our advertising spaces to the display preferences of your terminal (language used, display resolution, operating system used, etc.), depending on the hardware and software for viewing or reading that your terminal contains;

-- by adapting the advertising content displayed on your terminal by our advertising spaces, according to the navigation of your terminal on our Site;
+- by adapting the advertising content displayed on your terminal by our advertising spaces, according to the navigation of your terminal on our website;

 - by adapting if necessary the advertising content displayed on your terminal in our advertising spaces according to the location data transmitted by your terminal with your prior agreement;

-The configuration and recording of your choices regarding the deposit of cookies and other tracers is carried out via the banner offered for display when you first connect to the Site.
-The console allowing you to modify your initial choices can be accessed by clicking the “Cookies Preference” link at the foot of the web page to open the “Privacy Preference Center.”
+On www.verimatrix.com, investors.verimatrix.com and appshield.verimatrixcloud.net the configuration and recording of your choices regarding the deposit of cookies and other tracers is carried out via the banner offered for display when you first connect to our website.
+The console allowing you to modify your initial choices can be accessed by clicking the “Cookies Preference” link at the foot of the web page to open the “Privacy Preference Center”.

 Personal Data Transfers

-If you are visiting the Site from outside the United States, please be aware that personal data we collect will be transferred to and stored on our servers in the United States.
-By using the Site, you acknowledge and consent to the transfer and processing of your personal data in the United States as described in this Privacy Notice.
+If you are visiting our website from outside the United States, please be aware that personal data we collect will be transferred to and stored on our servers in the United States.
+By using our website, you acknowledge and consent to the transfer and processing of your personal data in the United States as described in this Privacy Notice.

-To the extent your personal data is transferred to the United States from the European Economic Area (“EEA”), or if such transfer occurs to other countries not deemed by the European Commission to provide an adequate level of personal data protection, the transfer will be based on one of the following safeguards recognized by the European Commission as providing adequate protection for personal data, where required by EU data protection legislation:
+To the extent your personal data is transferred to the United States from the European Economic Area, or if such personal data is transferred to other countries not deemed by the European Commission to provide an adequate level of personal data protection, the transfer will be based on one of the following safeguards recognized by the European Commission as providing adequate protection for personal data, where required by EU data protection legislation:

 - Contracts (in the form of Standard Contractual Clauses) approved by the European Commission which impose data protection obligations on the parties to the transfer.